TERMINOLOGY FOR MOTORBIKE PARTS AND REPAIRS

 O

-OHC (Trục cam đơn trên đầu bò) Acronym for Over Head Camshaft.
-Having the cam overhead means that it is located above the head, rather than in the lower end.
-It reduces the reciprocating mass and allows higher rpm.
+OHC (Trục cam đơn trên đầu bò) is the acronym for Overhead Camshaft.
+In this design, the camshaft is located above the cylinder head rather than in the lower engine.
+This reduces reciprocating mass and allows the engine to operate at higher RPMs more efficiently.

-Oil filter (Lọc dầu) A filter to remove contaminants from engine oil, transmission oil, lubricating oil, or hydraulic oil.
+Oil filter (Lọc dầu) is a component that removes contaminants and impurities from engine oil, transmission oil, or hydraulic oil, helping to maintain engine cleanliness and longevity.

 P